Noesis/UnrealPlugin/README.md

 * This Unreal Engine plugin.

-* The NoesisGUI native SDK.
-Please visit [our website](https://noesisengine.com) for information about licensing and downloads.
+* The NoesisGUI SDK version 2.1.
+You can download it from [our website](https://noesisengine.com).

 ## Samples